top of page

 What we offer

-•Access to the unique infrastructure of the MRRC, including state-of-the-art ultra-high-field solid-state, solution, benchtop, and custom-built NMR instrumentation.
+• Access to the unique infrastructure of the MRRC, including state-of-the-art ultra-high-field solid-state, solution, benchtop, and custom-built NMR/MRI instrumentation.

-•Close collaboration with experts in NMR methodology, electrochemistry, and energy materials, as well as industrial and international academic partners.
+• Close collaboration with experts in NMR/MRI methodology, electrochemistry, and energy materials, as well as industrial and international academic partners.

-•Training at the interface of physical chemistry, electrochemistry, and advanced NMR spectroscopy, with strong prospects for an international research career.
+• Training at the interface of physical chemistry, electrochemistry, and advanced NMR/MRI spectroscopy, with strong prospects for an international research career.

 Candidate profile